-Tower 3: This tower is empty except for some jakulus' which have taken roost on the upper floor.
+TOWER This tower is empty except for some jaculi which have taken roost on the upper floor.
 There are eight of them.
-As the characters approach the tower, the jakulus' note their movement and fly out the windows and begin circling the tower.
+As the characters approach the tower, the jaculi note their movement and fly out the windows and begin circling the tower.
 They attack the characters when/if they are on the causeway.